-Are you preparing yourself for a trip to Belgium or would you just like to know some interesting things about Belgium?
-Perfect!
+Belgium is famous for its waffles, chocolate and beer, but did you know Belgium is also known as the country with the most castles per square kilometer?
+It is!
+You see, there’s much more to Belgium than people tend to know and if you want to learn some more interesting things about Belgium, this post is just the thing for you.
 I’ve gathered a bunch of Belgium facts that’ll surprise and enlighten you.
 There are some fun facts about Belgium (they involve chocolate), some interesting facts about Belgium and its place in world history and some facts that are ideal to impress people with at a party.

 Note: this list only contains facts.
 I created a separate list with famous Belgians.
 So no worries, I didn’t forget about Adolphe Sax.